- Percentage-based fees and competitive FX margins

 Don’t head straight to your American bank – compare specialist money transfer services instead.
 They nearly always offer better KRW exchange rates and lower fees, so for the same amount of US dollars you send, your recipient will receive more South Korean wons.

-When you're hunting down the cheapest ways to send money to South Korea, it's more important to look at the overall cost of your transfer.
+Bank transfers are typically the cheapest way to get your money to South Korea.
+When you’re hunting down the cheapest ways to send money to South Korea, it’s more important to look at the overall cost of your transfer.
 This has a couple of elements:

 Some providers may charge the mid-market rate but add fees on top.
 Others may have very low fees but apply a markup on the exchange rate.
-This means it is important to compare exactly how many South Korean wons your recipient will end up with.
+This means it is important to compare exactly how many South Korean won your recipient will end up with.

-Many online providers can offer transfers to South Korea within minutes, although you're likely to pay a premium for the convenience.
+Many online providers can offer transfers to South Korea within minutes, although you’re likely to pay a premium for the convenience.
+Here are some of the fastest average transfer speeds to South Korea:

 The safest way to get your money to South Korea is to use a provider registered with the United States’s industry regulator, the Consumer Financial Protection Bureau.
 All the companies we’ve compared in our table are overseen by a local regulator and comply with the relevant laws and regulations in both the United States and South Korea.